CVLT Nation Interviews Jimbob Isaac

 Jimbob Isaac: Yes, I’m long-time friends with the guys from Black Eye Riot and Army Of Flying Robots.
 The BER guys are ex-Acrimony and now in Sigiriya, and the AOFR guys play in a few bands around the Nottingham area.

-Some days earlier that we were speaking, you jokingly said that Hark are weird.
-That could make sense to me in one more way other than you play an odd brand of metal music.
+Ari Wilson: Some days earlier you jokingly said that Hark are weird.
+That could make sense to me in one more way other than you guys play an odd brand of metal.
 Your previous bandmates in Taint, Chris West and Alex Harries, haven’t been active in any other project before or after Taint.
 And the same goes for Simon Bonwick and Nikolai Ribnikov – your new bandmates in Hark, as it seems they weren’t really active anywhere before Hark happened.
-What’s the deal?!
+What’s the deal with that?!

 Jimbob Isaac: Sure, I regard Hark as weird in terms of how specific and often segregated musical scenes can be.
 We combine influences in ways that I believe other bands don’t, and both Taint and Hark seem to be round pegs in square holes.
 To our detriment perhaps, but it further proves we’re not doing this for money, fame or popularity.
 Just honesty.
 Actually, Chris West was in Cardiff based doom band Diabolo before he joined Taint.
 Alex was only ever in Taint, apart from a few fun/summertime punk rock bands, back in the early/mid-90s.
 As for Nikolai and Simon, they were in a band called Whyteleaf before Hark.